greg-suehr/Spotipy/README.md

 ## Playlist Management

-Spotipy combines the Spotify Web API with some quick statistics to recommend edits to user playlists.
+SpotiPI combines the Spotify Web API with some quick statistics to recommend edits to user playlists.
 Predefined analyses include:
   - .flow: Resort a playlist to smooth transitions of MOOD, BPM, DANCEABILITY, etc
   - .trim: Recommend songs to cut to reduce variance in MOOD, BPM, DANCEABILITY, etc